 Suppose this is inevitable because you still cannot afford them.
 In that case, even though no one wants to move out of the house they love, it may be time to make that tough decision before a default situation, and you have even less equity to re-establish yourself elsewhere.

 The terms of a reverse mortgage require you to live in the property as your primary residence.
-If you are already in poor health and looking into possible long-term care in the near future, a reverse mortgage may be the wrong choice for you as your loan wouldn’t allow you to live outside the home for more than 12 months.
+If you are already in poor health and are considering possible long-term care in the near future, a reverse mortgage may be the wrong choice for you, as your loan wouldn’t allow you to live outside the home for more than 12 months.

 Reverse Mortgages: Good vs. Bad